syncfusion-content/uwp-docs/uwp/Timepicker/Formatting.md

 ---
 layout: post
-title: Formatting options of SfTimePicker control for UWP
+title: Formatting in UWP TimePicker control | Syncfusion
-description: Formatting options of SfTimePicker control for UWP
+description: Learn here all about Formatting support in Syncfusion UWP TimePicker (SfTimePicker) control and more.
 platform: uwp
 control: SfTimePicker
 documentation: ug
 ---

-# Formatting
+# Formatting in UWP TimePicker (SfTimePicker)

 The SfTimePicker control allows users to format the display text in various ways.